MicrosoftDocs/azure-docs/articles/databox/data-box-deploy-copy-data.md

 <!--Under block blob and page blob shares, first-level entities are containers, and second-level entities are blobs.
 Under shares for Azure Files, first-level entities are shares, second-level entities are files.-->

-Within block blob and page blob shares, first-level entities are folders for each access tier type.
+Within a block blob share, the first-level entity is a folder for each access tier type.
 Second-level entities are containers, and third-level entities are blobs.
-Under shares for Azure Files, first-level entities are shares, second-level entities are files.
+Under all other shares, first-level entities are shares, second-level entities are files.

 The following table shows the UNC path to the shares on your Data Box and the corresponding Azure Storage path URL where the data is uploaded.
 The final Azure Storage path URL can be derived from the UNC share path.